An Alligator Named Daisy: Production

-The film was based on a novel published in 1954.
-Film rights were bought by Raymond Stross in November 1954.
+Film rights to the 1954 novel were bought by Raymond Stross in November 1954.
 He wanted Diana Dors, Janette Scott and Kenneth Moore to star.

-Filming took place at Pinewood Studios in May 1955.
+Filming took place at Pinewood Studios between May and August 1955.
 It was Dors' third movie with Thompson.

+The famous animal wrangler and circus performer Koringa was an alligator tamer for the film and at one point was bitten and had to be hospitalized.
+The star alligator of the film Daisy was a 6 year-old, five foot long, 44 pound alligator.

 Critical reception

+The Monthly Film Bulletin wrote: "Three-quarters of this comedy depends on one joke: an alligator is found in an unlikely place.
+Apart from a faintly Kafkaesque scene in which Daisy is discovered in an upright piano, the situation is treated with little wit or comic invention, and aimless direction produces flat performances from the principals and gives small scope to the remarkable collection of small-part talent.
+In these tame surroundings, Harry Green's near-knockabout sequence at the expense of Denmark Street seems like sparkling satire.
+The staging and choreography of Jean Carson's dance sequence are deploringly unimaginative."

-The TV Guide wrote, "This very funny film has an excellent supporting cast."
-The New York Times found that despite "a curiously cute bit by Margaret Rutherford, as a pet-shop owner who talks to the animals in their own "language."...the joke wears thin."
+TV Guide wrote: "This very funny film has an excellent supporting cast."
+Filmink argued the film was "smart enough to feature Diana Dors and dumb enough to misuse her."

+The New York Times found that despite "a curiously cute bit by Margaret Rutherford, as a pet-shop owner who talks to the animals in their own 'language' ... the joke wears thin."